Ergodic Hysteresis of the Kerr black hole spectrum

 The eigenvalue problem underlying black hole perturbations is non-Hermitian.
 Hence, eigenvalue degeneracies that manifest as exceptional points (EPs) are, in principle, permitted~\cite{Kato:1995,Ashida02072020}.
 Such EPs give rise to remarkable phenomena across different areas of physics, including spectral sensitivity~\cite{Yang2023Spectral} and geometric phases~\cite{Cohen:2019hip}.
 Although the study of EPs in gravitational physics is still incipient, recent work~\cite{Davey:2023fin, Dias:2022oqm, Dias:2021yju, PhysRevLett.134.141401, PhysRevD.110.124064,PhysRevLett.133.261401} has begun to connect black hole perturbations to the rich EP phenomenology observed in open quantum systems~\cite{Am-Shallem_2015}, condensed matter~\cite{Liu2019ExceptionalPoints}, and photonics~\cite{PhysRevA.105.062214}.
-In particular, QNMs of a massive scalar field around a near extremal Kerr black hole may coalesce, revealing hysteretic behavior when the associated EP is adiabatically encircled in parameter space~\cite{PhysRevD.110.124064,PhysRevLett.133.261401}.
+In particular, the QNMs of a massive scalar field around a near extremal Kerr black hole exhibit EPs and geometrical phases when the parameters are varied adiabatically~\cite{PhysRevD.110.124064,PhysRevLett.133.261401}.
+The geometrical phase manifests as an interchange of states in the QNM spectrum, producing hysteretic behavior: the ordering of the states depends on the path taken in parameter space.
+Here, ``adiabatically'' denotes a slow and continuous variation of the parameters, namely the black hole spin and the field mass.

 Expanding on these developments, Ref.~\cite{ht2n-vvvh} analyzed EPs (and avoided crossings) in the Kerr and Kerr–de Sitter spectrum.
 It was shown that, while mode amplitudes can be resonantly enhanced near EPs, modes undergoing avoided crossings interfere destructively, preserving the stability of the ringdown signal.
 Ref.~\cite{hfv8-n444} conducted a numerical study of resonances between the fundamental mode and the first overtone in a simplified model, providing further evidence of EP behavior and demonstrating that QNM frequencies cannot be accurately constrained without accounting for resonance effects.
 Ref.~\cite{f8m8-vr4l}, working with a novel method to determine QNMs of Type-D black holes, confirmed the existence of an EP between the $n=0$ and $n=1$ modes for massive perturbations of Kerr black holes, corroborating previous findings.
 Ref.~\cite{PhysRevD.111.124002}, on the other hand, used a two-level effective Hamiltonian to demonstrate that crossings in the real parts of QNM frequencies coincide with avoided crossings in the imaginary parts, with resonant effects strongest near an EP.